henrythebuilder/sample_files/readme_samples/README-dcm_dict.md

 > "... other formats (such as DocBook, HTML, Word and ODT) are also made available for the convenience of implementors who may need to extract machine-readable content, ..."

+This is also described in DICOM<sup>©</sup> Standard [web site][10] " ...
+Each Part is published in multiple formats ..." and the XML format is "... good for machine readability, e.g. self-updating validators ..."

 This is great news for anyone involved in the study of the standard !

 Starting from this thing was born the idea of trying to automate the extraction of data from XML documents to make available the information in a simple way that simplifies the study of the DICOM standard, in the hope this idea will be useful and inspiration.